 Myth #1: Only Bodybuilders Need More Protein

 As intensity, frequency, and duration of training increases shoot for the higher end of the protein range.
 Skimp on this, and your body will borrow from muscle to meet its needs—undermining fitness growth.
-Fortunately, you should have no trouble meeting your protein quota if you nosh on a varied, whole-food diet (see an example below).
+Fortunately, you should have no trouble meeting your protein intake if you nosh on a varied, whole-food diet (see an example below).

 2 hard-boiled eggs